Ecopsyched! is a nature-based storytelling project that celebrates our wild connections.

-Ecopsyched!’s adventure artist, Lisa B, produces video and podcast episodes to kindle creative nature connections through storytelling that inspire outdoor appreciation.
+Ecopsyched!’s adventure artist, Lisa B, produces video and podcast episodes to kindle nature reconnection through storytelling.

 Stay Connected with Ecopsyched!

 Who is Ecopsyched!?

 Lisa B has a B.A. in Visual Communications and an M.A. in Expressive Ecopsychology.
 When she's not recording, she's designing, painting, hiking, traveling, playing, and exploring all the nooks of her home base near Washington, D.C.